cyralinc/terraform-provider-cyral/docs/resources/repository.md

 - `server_type` (String) Type of the MongoDB server.
 Allowed values:
   - `replicaset`
   - `standalone`
+  - `sharded`.
-  - `sharded`.The following conditions apply:
+    The following conditions apply:
   - If `server_type=standalone`, then only one `repo_node` block can be declared and it must be static.
 See `dynamic`. - If `server_type=sharded` and the a `srv_record_name` is provided, then all `repo_node` blocks must be declared dynamic, otherwise all of them must be static.
 See `dynamic`.

 Optional: